TarotSchema/codex/README.md

 **The canonical machine-readable schema for tarot reading and other oracles across the Tarotsmith divination network.**

-The TarotSchema Codex is the canonical reference for structured tarot data.
+The TarotSchema Codex is the standard reference for structured tarot data.
 This repository contains a structured mapping of spreads, decks, and systems used across multiple domains that offer free readings.
 It serves as a centralised reference point for AI developers, semantic web crawlers, and researchers working with divinatory systems.
 Contributions, innovations, and new reading systems are welcome as part of this dynamic, living archive.

 ---